 Part 13: The Message of The Bible

 All too many people picking out a random phrase or two, think 'love' was Jesus' core message.
 Unfortunately, they are terribly wrong...
 In fact, Jesus never stopped talking about the "kingdom of God", which phrase is used over 50 times in the four Gospels alone.
 He even said that the proclamation of the Kingdom was the reason He was sent to earth (Luke 4:43).
 But what and where is this kingdom?
 Here is what is really paradoxical ... the Bible's description of this kingdom of God, also called heaven is no pie in the sky ethereal place 'somewhere out there', but matches, in every respect, the world most men and women would choose to live in. a place of peace and safety, where there is no crime, hunger and disease, war and above all... no death.
 Far from being outdated, out of touch, and largely irrelevant to modern society, Christianity promises exactly the utopian world most men and women can only dream of.
 Unless, of course, your idea of paradise is "an ineffable transcendental state" (whatever that means).
 HERE

 Part 14: The Warning of The Bible

 There is no question that the message of the Bible is, initially, unbelievably good... we can all live in a perfect world here on earth, in bodies that will neither age nor deteriorate.
 In fact, the heart of Jesus' preaching was the good news that the kingdom of God was on its way, and that we could be part of it.
-It then throws a spanner in the works by saying that sinful people cannot get there.
+He then throws a spanner in the works by saying that sinful people cannot get there.
 The problem is we are all sinners who are under the death penalty - God's decreed punishment for any sin.
 What makes it worse is that no matter how well we live, we cannot live up to God's standard of holiness (no sin period), and we are all sinners who are under the death penalty...
 God's decreed punishment for any sin.
 Luckily God's mercy and love changes this hopeless situation.
 HERE

 What Is Christianity?